morleym/furtive-handbook/docs/intro.md

 My name is Mitchell Morley, and I also go by 'furtive'.
 I've been working on esports events since 2015, when I started running [Rocket League LAN tournaments out of a friend's garage](https://secure.meetupstatic.com/photos/event/a/d/4/d/highres_444404365.jpeg).
-Now I work on competitive operations for professional esports events like [RLCSX](https://www.mitchellmorley.com/work/rlcsx-winter-split) and [eMLS](https://www.mitchellmorley.com/work/emls-2021).
-I've worked on all kinds of projects in-between, which you can look at on [my portfolio](https://mitchellmorley.com).
+Now I work on competitive operations for professional esports events like [RLCSX](https://www.rocketleague.com/news/introducing-rlcs-x/) and [eMLS](https://www.mlssoccer.com/news/emls-cup-2021-preview-how-watch-stream-and-follow-action). and all kinds of projects in-between, which you can look at on [my portfolio](https://mitchellmorley.com).
 While I would never claim to be the authority on competitive formatting, I have a fair amount of experience and learnings (read: failing and improving) to draw from.